ECMWFCode4Earth/challenges_2020/README.md

 ECMWF Summer of Weather Code is a collaborative programme where each summer several developer teams work on innovative weather- and climate-related open-source software.
 ESoWC is organised by the [European Centre for Medium-Range Weather Forecasts (ECMWF)](www.ecmwf.int) and supported by [Copernicus](climate.copernicus.eu) and [Amazon Web Services](https://aws.amazon.com/).

-### Application phase is closed now.
-The ESoWC 2020 teams will be announced 1 May 2020.
-Follow ESoWC on [Twitter](https://twitter.com/esowc_ecmwf) for all updates. <br>

 <br>

 <img src='./ESoWC-1024x512px-NEW-v2.jpg' alt='ESoWC' align='center' width='100%'></img>